Stock Market

 Generation Returns

-Even an extended period of 20 years does not ensure positive cumulative returns in the stock market.
-Returns appear to be dependent upon the starting level of P/E ratios.
-When P/E’s are relatively high and above the average, investors’ returns over the subsequent 20 years have been below average or negative.
-When P/E’s are relatively low and below the average, investors’ returns have been above average and rewarding.
+Even an extended period of 20 years does not ensure historically-average cumulative returns in the stock market.
+Returns are dependent upon the level of valuation (P/E) at the start of the period.
+When the stock market P/E is relatively high and above the average, investors’ returns over the subsequent 20 years have been below average.
+When P/E is relatively low and below the average, investors’ returns have been above average and rewarding.
+[NOTE: the original version of this analysis included an estimate for fees, thus it reflected net total return (as noted in the legend); the current version reflects total return (before fees and expenses).]

 Updated